KennyOliver/FlavorLang/README.md

 let oven_temperature = 200;

 if oven_temperature > 180:
-    scran "The oven is hot!";
+    show "The oven is hot!";
 elif oven_temperature == 180:
-    scran "The oven is just right!";
+    show "The oven is just right!";
 else:
-    scran "The oven is too cold!";
+    show "The oven is too cold!";
 ```

 ### 4. 🔁 For Loop <a id="for-loop"></a>